kotoMJ/kotox-android/mobile/kotox-playground/README-PLAYGROUND.md

 ## 1. Compose UI: Phone number

-Simple screen with phone number input field with ability to recognize country code and provides hint sugguestion.
+Simple screen with phone number input field with ability to recognize country code and provides hint suggestion.
 The screen allows also choose the phone country code from the list.